Social Experiment

 About Social Experiment

-If you’re an audience member looking for something a little bit different — this is your chance to take a few risks & meet some artists in our social experiment.
+If you’re an audience member looking for something a little bit different — this is your chance to take a few risks and meet some artists in our social experiment.

 Artists